sml09181/Deepvoice-Detection-FL/README.md

 ```

 ## FL Setting
-For the FL setting, I used the FedAvg algorithm with the [Flower](flower.ai) framework.
+For the FL setting, FedAvg algorithm with the [Flower](flower.ai) framework is used.
+I refered to Flower's official pytorch [guideline](https://github.com/adap/flower/tree/main/examples/quickstart-pytorch).
+Here, the model and dataset parts have been completely changed.
 Run the following Python script to train the model in the FL setting:

 ```